 With a remote sales representative, for example, your goal may be for the employee to reach more conversions.
 You would set a benchmark of how many conversions you want them to complete.
 That way, your employee would have a clear goal to work toward and could measure their own progress toward that number.

-Traditionally, managers evaluated employees annually, but that schedule just doesn’t fit with the modern work environment.
+Traditionally, managers evaluated employees annually, but that schedule doesn't fit with the modern work environment, where the share of fully remote teleworkers has decreased by 6.1 percentage points in just one year.
 Keeping an open dialogue with team members and regularly checking in with them is the better approach to employee evaluations.
-Since remote employees can’t just drop by your office with questions or concerns, frequent check-ins are even more important.
+Since remote employees can't just drop by your office with questions or concerns, frequent check-ins are even more important.

 Bi-weekly check-ins with remote employees hit the perfect middle ground between too much and not enough communication.
 These meetings are frequent enough to give you a good idea of their progress without being so overbearing.